-No nominee has been subject to: (i) any penalties or sanctions imposed by a court relating to securities legislation or by a securities regulatory authority, or has entered into a settlement agreement with a securities regulatory authority; or (ii) any
+No nominee has been subject to: (i) any penalties or sanctions imposed by a court relating to securities legislation or by a securities regulatory authority, or has entered into a settlement agreement with a securities regulatory authority; or (ii) any other penalties or sanctions imposed by a court or regulatory body that would be likely to be considered important to a reasonable investor in deciding whether to vote for a nominee.

-- other penalties or sanctions imposed by a court or regulatory body that would be likely to be considered important to a reasonable investor in deciding whether to vote for a nominee. - (2) Mr. Dilawri is considered a non-Independent Trustee as he is an executive officer of Dilawri.
-Mr. Dilawri is a Dilawri nominee. - (3) Mr. Dilawri does not own, control or direct the 3,827,554 Trust Units or the 9,933,253 Special Voting Units owned or controlled by Dilawri. - (4) Includes the market value of Trust Units, Deferred Units ("DUs") and Income Deferred Units ("IDUs").
-Market Value of Trust Units represents the number of Trust Units held as of the date hereof multiplied by the closing price of the Trust Units on the Toronto Stock Exchange ("TSX") on December 31, 2020, of \$10.71.
-Market Value of DUs and IDUs represents the number of DUs and IDUs held as of the date hereof multiplied by the volume-weighted average trading price of the Trust Units on the TSX for the five trading days ended December 31, 2020, of \$10.84. - (5) Mr. Matthews is considered a non-Independent Trustee as he is an executive officer of Dilawri.
+- (2) Mr. Dilawri is considered a non-Independent Trustee as he is an executive officer of Dilawri.
+Mr. Dilawri is a Dilawri nominee. - (3) Mr. Dilawri does not own, control or direct the 6,421,020 Trust Units or the 9,327,487 Special Voting Units owned or controlled by Dilawri. - (4) Includes the market value of Trust Units, Deferred Units ("DUs") and Income Deferred Units ("IDUs").
+Market Value of Trust Units represents the number of Trust Units held as of the date hereof multiplied by the closing price of the Trust Units on the Toronto Stock Exchange ("TSX") on December 30, 2022, of \$12.97.
+Market Value of DUs and IDUs represents the number of DUs and IDUs held as of the date hereof multiplied by the volume-weighted average trading price of the Trust Units on the TSX for the five trading days ended December 30, 2022, of \$12.61. - (5) Mr. Matthews is considered a non-Independent Trustee as he is an executive officer of Dilawri.
 Mr. Matthews was previously a Dilawri nominee.
 Although Dilawri's current ownership level entitles it to nominate only one trustee, the Independent Trustees have determined to nominate Mr. Matthews for election by Unitholders at the Meeting as he continues to be an effective and contributing member of the Board with industry knowledge. - (6) As non-Independent Trustees, Mr. Dilawri and Mr. Matthews do not receive compensation in their capacity as trustees of the REIT.
-Accordingly, Mr. Dilawri and Mr. Matthews are not subject to the Trustee Unit Ownership Guidelines. - (7) Includes IDUs (see "Executive Compensation Compensation Discussion & Analysis Incentive Awards Equity Incentive Plan" for a description of IDUs). - (8) Mr. Lamb is considered a non-Independent Trustee as he is the President and Chief Executive Officer of the REIT. - (9) Mr. Lamb was elected to the Board on June 25, 2020.
-Accordingly, Board attendance reflects Mr. Lamb's attendance from June 25, 2020 to December 31, 2020. - (10) As the President and Chief Executive Officer of the REIT, Mr. Lamb is subject to the REIT's Executive Unit Ownership Guidelines.
-See "Executive Unit Ownership Guidelines" below for further details.
+Accordingly, Mr. Dilawri and Mr. Matthews are not subject to the Trustee Unit Ownership Guidelines. - (7) Includes IDUs (see "Executive Compensation Compensation Discussion & Analysis Incentive Awards Equity Incentive Plan" for a description of IDUs). - (8) Mr. Lamb is considered a non-Independent Trustee as he is the President and Chief Executive Officer of the REIT. - (9) As the President and Chief Executive Officer of the REIT, Mr. Lamb is subject to the REIT's Executive Unit Ownership Guidelines.
+See "Executive Unit Ownership Guidelines" below for further details. - (10) Ms. Morin was elected to the Board on June 7, 2022.
+Accordingly, Board and Committee attendance reflects Ms. Morin's attendance from June 7, 2022 to December 31, 2022.